git/git.github.io/rev_news/drafts/edition-24.md

     As one way of verifying signatures, Thordur took a look at GitHub’s interface changes from [earlier this year](https://github.com/blog/2144-gpg-signature-verification)
-    that added visual cues to highlight verification status of commits and tags.
+    that added visual cues to highlight the verification status of commits and tags.

     The slides from this talk (and links to other related resources are